Those moments compound.

 You are not managing fear.
 You are training it.

-What ACTUALLY Fixes This?
+What ACTUALLY Changes This?

 You reorganize identity around visibility.